 - (a) Subject to the requirements of Rules 7.1 and 7.3, a lawyer may advertise services through written, recorded or electronic communication, including public media. - (b) A copy or recording of an advertisement or communication shall be kept for two years after its last dissemination along with a record of when and where it was used. - (c) A lawyer shall not give anything of value to a person for recommending the lawyer's services except that a lawyer may - (1) pay the reasonable costs of advertisements or communications permitted by this Rule; - (2) pay the usual charges of a legal service plan or a notfor-profit or qualified lawyer referral service.
-A qualified lawyer referral service is a lawyer referral service that has been approved by an appropriate regulatory authority;
+A qualified lawyer referral service is a lawyer referral service that has been approved by an appropriate regulatory authority; and - (3) pay for a law practice in accordance with Rule 1.17.

-- (3) pay for a law practice in accordance with Rule 1.17; - (4) refer clients to another lawyer or a nonlawyer professional pursuant to an agreement not otherwise prohibited under these Rules that provides for the other person to refer clients or customers to the lawyer, if - the reciprocal referral agreement is not exclusive, and - (ii) the client is informed of the existence and nature of the agreement. - (d) Any communication made pursuant to this rule shall include the name and office address of at least one lawyer or law firm responsible for its content.
+(d) Any communication made pursuant to this rule shall include the name and office address of at least one lawyer or law firm responsible for its content.

-- [1] To assist the public in learning about and obtaining legal services, lawyers should be allowed to make known their services not only through reputation but also through organized information campaigns in the form of advertising.
+[1] To assist the public in obtaining legal services, lawyers should be allowed to make known their services not only through reputation but also through organized information campaigns in the form of advertising.
 Advertising involves an active quest for clients, contrary to the tradition that a lawyer should not seek clientele.
 However, the public's need to know about legal services can be fulfilled in part through advertising.
 This need is particularly acute in the case of persons of moderate means who have not made extensive use of legal services.
 The interest in expanding public information about legal services ought to prevail over considerations of tradition.
-Nevertheless, advertising by lawyers entails the risk of practices that are misleading or overreaching. - [2] This Rule permits public dissemination of information concerning a lawyer's name or firm name, address, email address, website, and telephone number; the kinds of services the lawyer will undertake; the basis on which the lawyer's fees are determined, including prices for specific services and payment and credit arrangements; a lawyer's foreign language ability; names of references and, with their consent, names of clients regularly represented; and other information that might invite the attention of those seeking legal assistance. - [3] Questions of effectiveness and taste in advertising are matters of speculation and subjective judgment.
-Some jurisdictions have had extensive prohibitions against television and other forms of advertising, against advertising going beyond specified facts about a lawyer, or against "undignified" advertising.
-Television, the Internet, and other forms of electronic communication are now among the most powerful media for getting information to the public, particularly persons of low and moderate income; prohibiting television, Internet, and other forms of electronic advertising, therefore, would impede the flow of information about legal services to many sectors of the public.
+Nevertheless, advertising by lawyers entails the risk of practices that are misleading or overreaching.

+[2] This Rule permits public dissemination of information concerning a lawyer's name or firm name, address and telephone number; the kinds of services the lawyer will undertake; the basis on which the lawyer's fees are determined, including prices for specific services and payment and credit arrangements; a lawyer's foreign language ability; names of references and, with their consent, names of clients regularly represented; and other information that might invite the attention of those seeking legal assistance.

+Questions of effectiveness and taste in advertising are [3] matters of speculation and subjective judgment.
+Some jurisdictions have had extensive prohibitions against television advertising, against advertising going beyond specified facts about a lawyer, or against "undignified" advertising.
+Television is now one of the most powerful media for getting information to the public, particularly persons of low and moderate income; prohibiting television advertising, therefore, would impede the flow of information about legal services to many sectors of the public.
 Limiting the information that may be advertised has a similar effect and assumes that the bar can accurately forecast the kind of information that the public would regard as relevant.
-But see Rule 7.3(a) for the prohibition against a solicitation through a real-time electronic exchange initiated by the lawyer.
+Similarly, electronic media, such as the Internet, can be an important source of information about legal services, and lawful communication by electronic mail is permitted by this Rule.
+But see Rule 7.3(a) for the prohibition against the solicitation of a prospective client through a real-time electronic exchange that is not initiated by the prospective client.